lsst/LDM-129/index.rst

    | Disk Bandwidth     | 190 → 580 GB/s         | 90 → 100 GB/s         |
    +--------------------+------------------------+-----------------------+

-:numref:`fig-gpfs` summarizes the LSST storage infrastructure for storing and retrieving image and other file-based data.
+:numref:`tab-image-storage` summarizes the LSST storage infrastructure for storing and retrieving image and other file-based data.

 GPFS was chosen as the baseline for the parallel filesystem implementation based upon the following considerations: